COVID-19 special Notes:

-MIArch Track 2 Eugene students will be sent an email to preference for IARC 584.
+-M.IArc Track II Eugene students will be sent an email to preference for IARC 584.

-Questions about registration may be directed to firstname.lastname@example.org.
+Questions about M.S.
+IARC registration needs to be directed to your faculty advisor.

 Transcript Evaluation & Advising

-Transcript evaluations will be completed in the late summer after a student has officially accepted our offer of admission and paid their deposit.
-The results of the transfer evaluations and additional academic advising, elective course options, etc., will be reviewed when you attend the orientation program in the fall.
-This is where you will sit down with an advisor and review the course content together to make a determination of the exact courses that you should take.
-We will be emailing select students with our initial assessments (over the Summer) if it is determined that previous course work does not match our core curriculum requirements for the degree.
+Transcript evaluations will be completed after a student has officially accepted our offer of admission and paid their deposit.
+The results of the transfer evaluations and a two year study plan will be sent during the Orientation email series.
+After receiving this plan you may schedule an appointment with an advisor to review the course content together and discuss the exact courses that you should take.

 College of Design Student Services